-V. Task Force Findings and Recommendation
+Task Force Findings and Recommendations

-- Incorporate a Climate Mitigation and Adaptation Element into the City's Comprehensive Plan (as opposed to updating each element of the Comp plan with climate adaptation & mitigation policies) - Seek funding to develop a Climate Action Plan or Climate Resilience Plan (see attached Broward County plan), - Conduct a Vulnerability Assessment and establish resilience strategies based on those findings, (Utilize existing FDEO Vulnerability Assessment of Escambia County which includes detail related to the City of Pensacola). - Reestablish and fund the City of Pensacola Office of Sustainability (or some other program) to implement the Climate Action Plan and to provide an annual review and assessment of the Climate Adaptation Element and LDC Mitigation & Adaptation Policies, - Engage the Environmental Advisory Board (or appropriate entity) to work with city council and city planning staff to ensure the city's Land Development Code addresses mitigation and adaptation policies i.
-What sections of the LDC are challenging to implement and enforce that would play a role in climate change, i.e., stormwater design and maintenance requirements for new commercial and residential developments?
-Is the silt fencing requirement imposed?
+- Incorporate a Climate Mitigation and Adaptation Element into the City's Comprehensive Plan (as opposed to updating each element of the Comp plan with climate adaptation & mitigation policies) - Seek funding to develop a Climate Action Plan or Climate Resilience Plan (see attached Broward County plan), - Conduct a Vulnerability Assessment and establish resilience strategies based on those findings, (Utilize existing FDEO Vulnerability Assessment of Escambia County which includes detail related to the City of Pensacola). - Reestablish and fund the City of Pensacola Office of Sustainability (or some other similar program) to implement the Climate Action Plan and to provide an annual review and assessment of the Climate Adaptation Element and LDC Mitigation & Adaptation Policies,

+- Engage the Environmental Advisory Board (or appropriate entity) to work with city council and city planning staff to ensure the city's Land Development Code addresses mitigation and adaptation policies - Seek grant opportunities to develop climate adaptation programming.